 There will always be a few blocks left empty in a flat where a few of the seeds did not germinate.
-Even these were no loss.
+Even so, these were not a total loss.
 When my children were younger they helped me with transplanting in the field.
-The empty blocks were the summer replacement for winter's snowballs — now called dirtballs — and they would happily pelt each other with them.
+The empty blocks were the summer replacement for winter's snowballs — now called dirtballs — with which they would happily pelt each other.

-Author Eliot Coleman has over 40 years' experience in all aspects of organic farming, including field vegetables, greenhouse vegetables, rotational grazing of cattle and sheep, and range poultry.
-He is the author of The New Organic Grower, Four-Season Harvest, and The Winter Harvest Handbook, and co-author of The Four Season Farm Gardener's Cookbook.
+Eliot Coleman has over 40 years' experience in all aspects of organic farming, including field vegetables, greenhouse vegetables, rotational grazing of cattle and sheep, and range poultry.

-Coleman and his wife, Barbara Damrosch, presently operate a commercial year-round market garden, in addition to horticultural research projects and tool invention, at Four Season Farm in Harborside, Maine.
-Eliot Coleman serves as Johnny's official tools advisor.
-In his role, Eliot works with Johnny's Research Department to develop and test tools of superior design and performance for our home and market gardener customers.
-Eliot's own designs and recommendations can be found throughout the Tools & Supplies section.
+As Johnny's official tools advisor, Eliot works with Johnny's Research Department to develop and test tools of superior design and performance for our home and market gardener customers.
+Eliot's own designs and recommendations can be found throughout the Tools & Supplies section of our website.

-Definition: The process of starting seeds in small blocks, then transplanting the growing seedlings into successively bigger blocks.
+With a soil-blocking system, the process of potting on involves starting seeds in small blocks, then transplanting the growing seedlings into successively bigger blocks.